Mobile app testing series - Blog 57 Types Of Mobile App Testing

 3. Magitest: It allows you to perform mobile user testing of native apps and websites.
 Captures the participant’s voice and facial expressions during the session.
 Here the users complete the tasks you specify and allows to listen to them speak their thoughts aloud as they interact with your mobile app.

 4. Reflector: This app allows us to see the iPad, iPod, iPhone screens on MAC or PC.
 The devices connect wirelessly to proceed with further functions.

 7. Conformance Testing

-Conformance testing, also known as Compliance testing is performed to validate if the application is meeting the Market place and Enterprise policy guidelines.
+Conformance/compliance testing is a type of testing which is performed to validate if the application is meeting the Market place and Enterprise policy guidelines.
 It is like an audit done to check whether certain standards are being met or not.
 Conformance Testing is focused on two main areas- App store guidelines and Enterprise policy compliance.
 Each Market place has their own guidelines.
 We need to validate if the application is following the guidelines of each of these app stores.

 1. App store Guidelines pertaining to User Interface, Media Content, Privacy, Spyware and Phishing, nudity, religion, culture, violence, etc.